jaynal83/CodeSnippetR/README.md

 ## List of Snippet with Examples

 -   [Probability density](https://rpubs.com/jaynal83/densityplot) plot showing filled area for different quantile regions.
 The corresponding Rmarkdown file is in this repository and the URL contains the rendered version of it.
+-   [Re-order factor labels](https://rpubs.com/jaynal83/reorderfactor) Organising factor labels as per your needs.
+You can change the order manually following this example.